 To get started, open an empty file.

 - Go to the tab Data -> click Get Data -> From File -> From Folder

 Select the folder containing the files to consolidate -> Click OK.

-Below picture shows all the files available in the source folder.
-For consolidation we need the sales data for the months April to June, as marked yellow.
+The below picture shows all the files available in the source folder.
+For consolidation, we need the sales data for the months of April to June, as marked yellow.
 Next to those files, the folder contains two files that we don’t want to consolidate.
 More on this later.

-The three options to consider in above screen are combine, load and edit.
+The three options to consider in the above screen are combine, load and edit.

 - Load: this option will load the table as displayed above into Excel (without the actual sales data).

-I recommend to always choose Edit to filter out unnecessary files.
-In the next section you will learn what filters to put in.
+I recommend always choosing Edit to filter out unnecessary files.
+In the next section, you will learn what filters to put in.